-In this experiment, we consider simulated datasets with reduced variability in order to reduce the computation time.
-The parameter underlying the data admits $L=6$ variables, $3$ states for each variable, and $K_0=3$ populations with equal probability.
-The frequencies of the states have been chosen in such a way that the genetic differentiation between the population is significant on the first $3$ variables, very small on the $4^\text{th}$ and $5^\text{th}$ variables, while the states of the $6^\text{th}$ variable follow the uniform distribution in all populations.
-Thus the true model is defined by $K_0=3$ and $S_0=\left\{1,\ 2,\ 3,\ 4,\ 5\right\}$.
-The whole parameter is available at \url{http://www.math.u-psud.fr/~toussile/}.
+As previously mentioned, the new criterion is designed in a density estimation framework.
+The following section compares the risks of the selected estimators.
+Our simulations consist of $101$ datasets with $L=6$ variables, $3$ categories for each variable, and $K_0=3$ components in equal proportions.
+The simulation parameters are chosen in such a way that the differentiation between the components is significant for the first $3$ variables and very small for the $4^\text{th}$ and $5^\text{th}$ variables, whereas the $6^\text{th}$ variable follows the uniform distribution for all components.
+Thus, the true model is defined by $K_0=3$ and $S_0=\{ 1,\ 2,\ 3,\ 4,\ 5\} $.
+The complete parameter is available at \url{http://www.math.u-psud.fr/\textasciitilde toussile/}.